 OUR VALUES & BELIEFS

 We aren’t blind to the problems facing the vast majority of Guatemalans.
-Over 50% of Guatemalans live below the poverty line making nutrition, education and secure housing very difficult, if not impossible, for many families.
-We believe we can alleviate some of the suffering and hardships families face on a daily basis by working alongside other nonprofits as well as establishing our own projects.
-Giving assistance to families in critical need can make a difference.
-It can provide some hope to parents that their children can be healthy, can go to school and can improve their lives and their children’s lives.
+Over 50% of Guatemalans live below the poverty line making the possibility of adequate nutrition and education very difficult, if not impossible, for many families.
+We can alleviate some of the suffering and hardships families face on a daily basis by establishing our own educational projects and collaborating with other nonprofits.
+We believe that lasting change can only come when the community is involved.
+Project Quetzal provides hope to parents that their children can be healthy and can go to school; and that they can help improve their lives and their children’s lives.

-We focus on education, healthcare and housing security.
+Therefore, we focus on education and nutrition.
 Access to education is the change that the world needs, that Guatemala needs.
-Couple that with good nutrition and safe housing, little by little Guatemalans can make meaningful improvements in their quality of life, now and into the future.
+Couple that with good nutrition and little by little Guatemalans can make meaningful improvements in their quality of life, now and into the future.

 Bill English: In the mid-1980s Bill started traveling every chance he could find, especially to Latin America.
 He lived most of the ‘90s in Chiapas, Mexico, which is on the border with Guatemala and traveled to Guatemala many times.
 Upon settling his father’s estate in 2010 Bill ended up with a sum of money from that estate.
 Being that he was comfortable with his income and lifestyle Bill decided to look for places to donate the money he received.
 That took him to researching nonprofits on the internet and then to Guatemala to personally follow-up on nonprofit organizations that fit with his beliefs and goals to try and make a positive change in people’s lives in Guatemala.
 For the last 6 years Bill has spent many months per year living in Guatemala working alongside his favorite NGO’s in that country.
 Project Quetzal was born to keep alive that ability to fund projects and contribute to improving the quality of life for as many people as possible in Guatemala.